 In 1986 Charlie Middlebrook, Ron Sellers, and Doug Williams, three preachers from the Houston area, began to plan for a new ministry to the city of Houston.
 They were without experience in this area, without existing models among Churches of Christ and without monetary support.
 On the second Sunday morning of 1987, sixty-seven very apprehensive participants gathered at Lee Elementary School, just north of downtown, for the first worship service.
 They worshiped, they preached, and they shared a meal.
 People came from the suburbs and from shelters and neighborhoods nearby.

 Impact has had a worldwide imprint.
 Thousands of interns have come over the years to work with Houston’s inner-city children during the summer, and many of those interns have stayed for longer periods of service and become members of Impact.
 Hundreds of youth groups have come both in the summers and on spring breaks to serve Houston’s inner city and be inspired to serve in their own communities.
-Former Impact workers and friends have been influenced to begin urban churches and ministries throughout the country, in places like Portland and New York City.
+Former Impact workers and friends have been influenced to begin urban churches and ministries throughout the country, in places like Portland and Temple, TX, and New York City.
 Several now-independent and flourishing organizations that focus on underprivileged children have spawned from Impact, including Small Steps, a Christian pre-K program; the Youth Development Center, a Christian after-school literacy program, and Camp of the Hills, an urban-focused church camp in Texas’ hill country.

 What a ride!
 Despite all this we truly feel that in many ways we are still learning, growing, and getting started in what God would have us to be.
 We are looking forward to the future, with your support and with God as our guide.